strike60/cifar10-NIN/README.md

 name: Network in Network CIFAR10 Model

 framework: tensorflow

 ## Descriptions

 This model is a 3 layer [Network in Network](http://openreview.net/document/9b05a3bb-3a5e-49cb-91f7-0f482af65aea) model trained on CIFAR10 dataset.

-The performance of this model on validation set is 87.26% after 136k steps.
+The performance of this model on validation set is 89.41%.

 The detailed descriptions are in the paper [Network in Network](http://openreview.net/document/9b05a3bb-3a5e-49cb-91f7-0f482af65aea)